Green Energy Grants

 - Home heating cost reduction

-Hence, vulnerable population can also benefit from this help and improve its energy bills with a better use of heating resources and house properties.
+Hence, the vulnerable population can also benefit from this help and improve its energy bills with better use of heating resources and house properties.

 5% VAT Reduction for Energy-Saving Products

 A VAT reduction of 5% on various energy-saving products is possible if you are over 60 years old or are receiving income or disability benefits.